 Alcohol detox is an essential part of an addict’s recovery process.
 Prior to treatment, each patient must rid their bodies of all toxins and chemicals from their alcohol addiction.
 Alcohol alters the brain’s function, and therefore makes it difficult for patients to participate in any type of therapy or cognitive treatments while under the influence.

 The alcohol detox process requires that the patient stop using the substance, and begins to slowly rid themselves of the toxins found within their bodies.
 The detox process is tailored for each individual depending on the type of drug they are addicted to.

 Each substance will have a different duration and produce different withdrawal symptoms during the detoxification process.
 Alcohol Treatment Centers Little Rock will help you find a place that offers inpatient alcohol detox for all patients, even those who cannot continue with residential options post-detox.
-Get help when you call (501) 708-2757.
+Get help in your search when you call (501) 708-2757.

 Most patients realize that there is discomfort in the withdrawal period, but some do not know that certain drugs, mostly depressants like alcohol, can produce serious and even deadly side effects.
 It is important to have medical oversight during the alcohol detox process.